KxSystems/docs/docs/wp/columnar-database/index.md

 <small>_Figure 8: Effect of sorted attribute on workspace used_</small>

-We observe similar results here for the amount of space used for the request.
-Kdb+ is able to perform the calculation with a much smaller subset of the data.
+We observe similar results here for the amount of space used for the request. kdb+ is able to perform the calculation with a much smaller subset of the data.
 We can see that the curve representing space used for requests without an attribute set has a series of steps.
 These steps reflect the fact that kdb+’s buddy-memory algorithm allocates according to powers of 2.

 ### Unique attribute